Bitpainter75/FerrumPix/README.md

 <img src="Screenshots/Settings.png" />

 Settings cover theme, accent color, language, thumbnail quality, export quality, metadata handling, video support, UI scale, font scale, cache cleanup and Immich connection details.

+The editor and the save dialogs can be set up to match how you work: a default target format that is preselected in *Save as…*, *Export to* and the batch dialogs (`.fpx` included, where the dialog offers it), which tool the editor opens with, the order of the three groups in its left tool bar, and how an image is fitted into the editing area — the last one separately from the viewer, since a small photo you want to see full-screen is often the one you want at its real size while editing.

 The last two sections are reference material: a full list of keyboard and mouse shortcuts for gallery, viewer and editor, and a *Technology* section listing everything FerrumPix is built on, with a link to each project and to its licence text.